n2ic/n1mm-callsign-tts/README.md

 ## 1) Upload to RunPod.io (staging pod)

+The purpose of this staging pod is to upload your wav files to your network volume on RunPod.io.
 Install runpodctl on your local computer.
 Runpodctl is needed to transfer files between your local computer and the RunPod servers.

 On Linux:
 ```